sedwardsmarsh/sedwardsmarsh.github.io/README.md

 * Instructions for setting up an apex domain with Hugo and Github pages:
     1. Purchase domain from namecheap.com
     2. Login to namecheap, go to username drop down and select dashboard
-    3. Go to DomainList
+    3. Go to Domain List
-    4. Click manage button
+    4. Click manage button on your domain
     5. Click Advanced DNS tab
     6. Click add record and add two records:
         * Type: ALIAS Record | Host: @ | Target:  | TTL: Automatic